 The Local : Nan Luo Gu Xiang

-A narrow but long street that you can hardly see any foreigners!
-We stumbled on it by mistake and it became my favourite one!
+A narrow but long street that you can hardly see any foreigners even if it is on a very central location!
+We stumbled upon it by mistake and it became my favourite one!
 Very popular amongst young Chinese as it has nice and hip stores for shopping too.
-I loved the tea (see photo below), the «cone-shaped» waffles with ice cream (in London these cost at least £5 when here about £1.5!) and the vibrant vibe of this place!
+I loved the fruity tea, the «cone-shaped» waffles with ice cream (in London these cost at least £5 and here about £1.5!) and the vibrant vibe of this place!
 No English speakers here and you would be lucky if you find any English menus at all!
-Many…random doors lead to big rooms with lots of food stalls around, don’t be afraid to step in!
-The metro station Nanluoguxiang is south of the street and the north end of the market leads to Gulou street where you can find vintage stores!
-I couldn’t ask for more!
+Many…random doors lead to big rooms with lots of food stalls hidden inside- don’t be afraid to step in!
+The metro station Nanluoguxiang is next to the south market entrance and the north end of the market leads to Gulou street where you can find some cool vintage stores!
+I couldn’t ask for more and I think this authentic place should be at the top things to do in Beijing list!

 Nearest Metro station: Nanluoguxiang

-We spent some time watching this lady making these mysterious… meat (?) balls from scratch using a weird (for us!) technique!
+Here we spent some time watching this lady making these mysterious… meat (?) balls from scratch using a weird (for us!) technique!
+Later, we were told that this method came from Japan!